thcyron/tracklog-rails/README.md

 Bikelog
 =======

-**Bikelog** is a Ruby on Rails 3 application to manage the GPS track logs of your bike rides.
+**Bikelog** runs on Ruby 1.9 and is a Ruby on Rails 3 application to manage the GPS track logs of your bike rides.
 As it is still in the early development phase, a lot of (advanced) features are missing, but the basic functionality is already implemented.